English

 • who is Medicaid-eligible

-The Illinois Department of Public Health (IDPH) recommends children meeting criteria for testing be tested at 12 and 24 months.
-According to Illinois law, all children 6 months through 6 years of age must be assessed for lead poisoning before entering childcare, preschool, or kindergarten.
+The Illinois Department of Public Health (IDPH) recommends children meeting criteria for testing be tested at 12 and 24 months (see IDPH Childhood Blood Lead Evaluation and Testing Recommendations ).
 It is important to reassess annually in case a family has relocated to another home.

 The CDC recommends that providers conduct medical evaluation including the following: